 Alan Chin (b.
-1987 Berkeley, CA) lives and maintains a studio in Downey, California.
+1987 Berkeley, CA) lives and maintains a studio in Los Angeles, California.
 He attended Academie Minerva in the Netherlands and earned his BFA in ceramics and painting from California College of the Arts in 2011.
 For six years, Chin was studio assistant to the American artist, Raymond Saunders.
-His work has been shown in cities around the world and at institutions such as Berkeley Art Museum, California College of the Arts, Richmond Art Center, and Sam and Alfreda Maloof Museum.
+His work has been shown in cities around the world and at institutions such as Berkeley Art Museum, California College of the Arts, Richmond Art Center, Sam and Alfreda Maloof Museum, and the Tokyo Metropolitan Art Museum.
 In 2017 he was selected to represent the USA at the first International Ecological Sculpture Biennale in Wuhan, China.